Obama heads to Ga. as Warnock seeks big early vote advantage

 TargetSmart, a Democratic data firm, analyzed the identities of the 830,000-plus voters who’d cast ballots by the end of Tuesday and concluded that Democrats have increased their advantage by 14 percentage points over what it was with six days to go before the Nov.
 8 election.
 That analysis did not include the 240,000-plus additional ballots cast Wednesday.

-Scott Paradise, Walker’s campaign manager, pushed back on notions of Democratic domination.
+Walker’s campaign manager, Scott Paradise, pushed back on notions of Democrats’ domination.
 He argued that their advantage comes only because it was heavily Democratic metro-area counties that held weekend early voting, while more Republican areas waited until the statewide mandatory early voting window that began Monday.
 Republicans had sued, unsuccessfully, in state court trying to block Saturday early voting for the runoff.

 Paradise said a Walker campaign analysis found that nine of the 10 counties with the highest turnout Monday were counties Walker won in November with a combined 70% of the vote.
 He added that of the state’s most populous counties — those with more than 100,000 registered voters — it was two Republican strongholds, Hall and Forsyth, that posted the highest turnout percentages Monday.
 Paradise said those trends reflect high enthusiasm among Republicans.